mbrukman/a-conceptual-overview-of-asyncio/5-conclusions.md

 ## Opinions and suggestions on certain design choices

 Frankly, I'm somewhat confused by a few of the design decisions in asyncio.
 If you do know or see a reason I'm missing for why they're beneficial, please let me know!
+I see two possible changes that could simplify people's experience working with asyncio.

 ### 1. await coroutine should be disallowed.

 When you see an `await object` statement in some codebase, you need to know whether that object is a coroutine or a task/future to understand its impact.
 If object is a coroutine, an asynchronous wait is not actually going to occur and the event-loop cannot intercede.
 I think that makes skimming a codebase harder than it needs to be and obfuscates the meaning of the await keyword.

 The downside is there'd be no way to synchronously invoke a coroutine.
 Of course, there are already ways to synchronously invoke chunks of code: regular Python functions.
 I imagine the edge case where someone sometimes wants to invoke a coroutine synchronously in some places and in other places asynchronously is somewhat rare.
-My gut also says if an applications needs the same coroutine synchronous in some cases and asynchronous in others, there may be design flaws in its broader asynchronous approach that could solve this problem.
-Nonetheless I think it could still be addressable in one of two ways, have a synchronous variant of the function or use coroutine.send(arg).
+My gut also says if an applications needs the same coroutine synchronous in some cases and asynchronous in others, there may be design flaws in its broader asynchronous approach that could solve the problem.
+Nonetheless I think it could still be addressable in one of two ways: have a synchronous variant of the function or use coroutine.send(arg).

 To me, simplifying and clarifying await is easily worth that minor downside.